forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/overview.md

 In order to provide a better service and allow BigDipper to show the data faster and in a more reliable way, with BigDipper 2.0 we changed how we handle the data.
 Instead of relying on a chain fullnode directly, we have created an intermediary layer that acts as a _cache_ storing the data inside a relational database.
 This has two main advantages:

-1. Relational databases are known to be very fast when quering the data, which results in a better performance for BigDipper.
+1. Relational databases are known to be very fast when querying the data, which results in a better performance for BigDipper.
 2. Since we store the data inside a [PostgreSQL](https://www.postgresql.org/) database, we can expose a GraphQL endpoint on top of it automatically using [Hasura](https://hasura.io).
 This makes it possible to query the data easier and to subscribe to data changes without having to do the wiring ourselves.

 This setup has allowed us to increase the performances quite a bit, but it also has its downsides.
-The main one is that developers now need to setup three things: the PostgreSQL database, the BDJuno binary and the Hasura endpoint for BigDipper 2.0 to work properly.
+The main one is that developers now need to setup three things: the PostgreSQL database, the BDJuno binary, and the Hasura endpoint for BigDipper 2.0 to work properly.
 To do this, we have prepared the following guides:

 1. [Setup the database](database.md).
 2. [Setup and run BDJuno](setup.md).